RKNF404/chromium-harden/SETUP_GUIDE.md

 ### Brave

 Not terrible, but a weak option.
 It has one central advantage, the content-blocker.
-Everything else is either matching vanilla chromium or a degredation.
+Everything else is either matching vanilla chromium, a degredation, or modifies a default.
 For example, they enable MV2 support when that format is actively being deprecated in chromium.
 MV2 is awful for security, since it allows unrestricted access to all websites and all features to extensions.
 MV3, while not perfect, fixes many of these issues.
 In general extensions are bad for security but enabling MV2 is a step backwards.
 \
 They also verified their Flathub app.
 See the [Flatpak](#flatpak-linux) section as to why that is a problem.
 The issue is not that Brave is packaged as a Flatpak, many chromium browsers are, but they officially endorse it, which is a flagrant disregard for security.
 \
-Also lots of attack surface related to crypto stuff and borderline marketing gibberish about privacy, with rather ineffective fingerprinting resistance.
+Also lots of attack surface related to crypto stuff and heavy privacy marketing (despite being rather intrusive by default), and rather ineffective fingerprinting resistance (has gaps making the mitigations bypassable).
 The company itself is also questionable in its practices, but that is for you to decide.

 ### Vivaldi